eldarsaraj/crt-assessment/_sources/Sections/Limit.md

 I'd also like to see more long-term effects of taking a critical thinking class in college.
 Do students who have taken CRT in college become better thinkers later in life?
 Is this possible to measure?
 Perhaps, but not as a side project of a community college professor with a 4/4 teaching load.

 More data and research is needed, but this was a good start.
 I thank everybody who helped by encouraging their students to complete the surveys.

+Cheers,

+Eldar

+PS.
+If you'd like to see/verify the code and the computation behind the analysis, check Appendix 1.
+To download original datasets, check Appendix 2.